hanrattyjen/makersbnb/README.md

 ### Running makersBnB

-To use this app, simply fork and clone the repo.
+To use this app, fork and clone the repo.

-Run bundle to update your Gemfile.lock:
+Run bundle to update Gemfile.lock:
 ```
 bundle
 ```